-4.4.16 - Comments, conclusions and / or recommendations related to human resources, expertise and training
+4.4.16 - Comments, conclusions and / or recommendations related to human resources, expertise and training nothing in particular

 4.5.
 Scientific Studies and Research Projects

 4.5.1 - Is there adequate knowledge (scientific or traditional) about the values of the World Heritage property to support planning, management and decision-making to ensure that Outstanding Universal Value is maintained?